awsdocs/amazon-ecs-developer-guide/doc_source/ecs_run_task-v2.md

 To deploy your application to run continually or to place it behind a load balancer, create an Amazon ECS service\.
 For more information, see [Amazon ECS services](ecs_services.md)\.

-To run a standalone task use one of the following procedures\.

 Consider the following when you use the new console;
 + Task definitions that use the `awsvpc` network mode or services configured to use a load balancer must have a networking configuration\.
 By default, the console selects the default Amazon VPC along with all subnets and the default security group within the default Amazon VPC\.
 + For the EC2 launch type, the default task placement strategy is to distribute the tasks across Availability Zones and across container instances in the Availability Zone\.